Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Experiment

-The ablation results in Table~\ref{Tab:ablation_exp} reveal several key findings: a) \textbf{Dataset design.} \textit{w-binary scale} underperforms Conan, confirming the benefits of multi-scale frame identification in providing richer contextual cues.
-Moreover, Conan outperforms \textit{w/o-data sampling}, which validates that evidence difficulty-aware sampling effectively guides the model to progressively acquire multi-step reasoning abilities. b) \textbf{Progressive cold-start.} Conan consistently surpasses \textit{w/o-textual reasoning}, \textit{w/o-multimodal alignment reasoning}, and \textit{w/o-vision-centric reasoning} across most multi-step reasoning benchmarks, and shows substantial gains over \textit{w-direct RLVR}.
-These results demonstrate that the multi-stage progressive cold-start strategy is crucial for gradually activating the model's multi-hop reasoning capabilities. c) \textbf{AIR RLVR.} Conan outperforms \textit{w/o-evidence reward} and \textit{w/o-retrieval reward}, proving the effectiveness of the two rewards in enhancing accurate evidence localization, and efficient frame retrieval, respectively.
+To investigate the contribution of each component in our framework, we conduct a comprehensive ablation study with multiple Conan variants. \\ For the dataset design, we introduce two variants: 1) \textit{w/o multi-scale evidence}, which merges the \textit{context} type into the \textit{distractor} category in multi-scale frame categorization; and 2) \textit{w/o difficulty sampling}, which replaces the evidence difficulty-aware sampling with random sampling. \\ For the multi-stage progressive cold-start strategy, we develop four variants: 1) \textit{w/o textual reasoning}, which excludes the textual reasoning stage; 2) \textit{w/o multimodal alignment reasoning}, which skips the multimodal alignment reasoning stage; and 3) \textit{w/o vision-centric reasoning}, which removes the vision-centric reasoning stage.
+4) \textit{w/o cold-start}, which bypasses the three cold-start stages and directly employs AIR RLVR to train the model on the Conan-RLVR-31k dataset. \\ For the AIR RLVR framework, we design three variants: 1) \textit{w/o identification reward}, which discards the identification reward; 2) \textit{w/o retrieval reward}, which removes the retrieval reward; and 3) \textit{w/ text CoT}, which enforces single-round text-CoT paradigm performing pure textual reasoning and answering without additional retrieval in training and evaluation procedures. \\ The ablation results in Table~\ref{Tab:ablation_exp} reveal several key findings: a) \textbf{Dataset design.} \textit{w/o multi-scale evidence} underperforms Conan, confirming the benefits of multi-scale frame identification in providing richer contextual cues.
+Moreover, Conan outperforms \textit{w/o difficulty sampling}, which validates that evidence difficulty-aware sampling effectively guides the model to progressively acquire multi-step reasoning abilities. b) \textbf{Progressive cold-start.} Conan consistently surpasses \textit{w/o textual reasoning}, \textit{w/o multimodal alignment reasoning}, \textit{w/o vision-centric reasoning}, and \textit{w/o cold start}, which demonstrates that the multi-stage progressive cold-start is crucial for gradually activating the model's multi-hop reasoning capabilities. c) \textbf{AIR RLVR.} Conan outperforms \textit{w/o identification reward} and \textit{w/o retrieval reward}, proving their effectiveness in refining evidence localization accuracy and frame retrieval efficiency, respectively.
+And \textit{w/ text CoT} underperforms Conan, which validates the superiority of the Conan-style reasoning paradigm.